swiftlang/swift-evolution/proposals/0253-callable.md

 ```

 But since this would be an additive feature on top of this proposal and that `subscript` cannot be `static` yet, we'd like to defer this feature to future discussions.

+### Direct references to `call` members

+Direct references to `call` members are intentionally not supported.
+An earlier
+version of the proposal included support for direct references to `call` members
+via `foo.call` (like referring to an instance method with the name "call").

+However, the direction for "callable values" is not to support direct `call`
+member references, but to support conversions of callable values to
+function-typed values.
+Supporting explicit conversion via `as` seems relatively
+non-controversial in forum discussions.
+Implicit conversion was a highly
+requested feature, but it likely has type-system-wide impact and requires more
+exploration.

+`call` members should be thought of and represented as "instance methods with a
+special-case name", not "instance methods with the name 'call'".
+For now,
+without support for conversion to function-typed values, create thunks like `{
+foo(...) }` instead.

 ### Unify callable functionality with `@dynamicCallable`